With so many different trailers on the roads today, it can be difficult to discern what each is used for and which is best for your freight.

-Because it doesn’t have a container to house its contents (like a dry van), the standard flatbed trailer can be used to haul oversized freight as long as the necessary permits are acquired and the proper routes are followed.
+Because it doesn’t have a container to house its contents (like a dry van), the flatbed trailer can be used to haul oversize freight as long as the necessary permits are acquired and the proper routes are followed.

 The securement of freight on standard flatbed trailers — and all others — must be done properly using chains, straps and various tarping solutions.

 Since Flatbeds are not enclosed trailers, the cargo they haul is exposed to elements, like the weather outside.
 Because of this, most flatbed drivers will carry highly-durable tarps to cover the cargo and provide additional protection from things like rain and snow.

 - Standard flatbeds comprised nine percent of the total trailers produced in the U.S. in 2021